This example shows how to programmatically optimize controller

 Cleq values are positive, beyond the

-specified tolerance, indicating that the response using the current
+specified tolerance, which indicates the response using the current

 parameter values violates the design requirements.